yii-tools/forms/docs/input/checkbox.md

 </div>
 ```

-## Example with Field inside by label
+## Field with inside by label

+This following code will generate a field for the checkbox with inside by label.

 ```php
 declare(strict_types=1);